Advice

 Dashcam Features To Consider

-- Channels – As the channel count increases, so does the number of different camera views.
-In other words, one channel provides a view through the windshield.
-A second channel may add a view of what’s behind the vehicle or the interior of the vehicle.
+• Channels: Units can have multiple channels, or views.
+One channel provides a view through the windshield.
+A second channel may add a view of what’s behind the vehicle or its interior.
 A third channel will add whichever view the second channel didn’t.
-The windshield and interior view can usually be captured with the same camera unit.
-The view of what’s behind the car will add a second camera.
+The windshield and interior views can usually be captured with the same camera unit, with a second camera capturing the rear view.

-- Frame rates – This is the number of image frames per second (fps) the dashcam records.
-Recording more images makes for a smoother video.
-We believe 30 fps is a good baseline when comparing cameras.
+• Frame rates: This is the number of image frames per second (fps) the dashcam records.
+Recording more images per second makes for a smoother video.
+We believe 30 frames per second (fps) is a good baseline when comparing cameras.
 As with pixels, more is generally better.

-- Image stabilization – Some dashcams offer image stabilization to help steady the video during any incidents.
-This feature isn’t critical, but it’s appreciated when included.
+• Image stabilization: Some dashcams offer image stabilization to help steady the video during any incidents.

-- Looping – Taking away some of the anxiety of running out of memory, “looping” is the ability of the dashcam to overwrite the oldest video on the SD card once it’s reached its memory limit.
+• Looping: Taking away some of the anxiety of running out of memory, “looping” is the ability of the dashcam to overwrite the oldest video on the SD card once it’s reached its storage limit.

-- Bluetooth – This allows your dashcam to interface with your smartphone, which increases your control over the camera.
+• Bluetooth: This feature enables your dashcam to connect with your smartphone, providing increased control over the camera.
 Moreover, it allows the camera image to appear on your larger phone screen.

-- GPS – Being able to record the location and speed of your vehicle may have some value in a legal dispute.
+• GPS: Recording the location and speed of your vehicle may have value in a legal dispute.
 However, we consider it more of a bonus benefit than one you should demand.

 Do Cars Have Built-in Dashcams?